corcor27/Introduction_to_R/_episodes/21 - packages.md

 ```
 {: .output}

-Next find the mode and mean for the same feature:
+Next find the mean and IQR for the same feature:

 ```
 mean(iris$Sepal.Length)